airacommunity/AIRA-User-Guide/J. Intelligent Document Processing.md

 ### 2. Create New Learning Instance

   - To create a new instance, locate and click the "Add New Instance" button in the learning Instance window.
-  - In the "Learning Instance Name" section, assign a unique and name to your instance.
+  - In the "Learning Instance Name" section, assign a unique name to your instance.
   - Find the "Drop File" section below the "Learning Instance Name."
 Upload files into this section by dragging and dropping or browsing.
 Supported file formats include JPG, JPEG, PNG, and PDF.
   - Click on "Create" to initiate the instance creation process.